AnaAquiles/GeoSync-Pituitary/README.md

 ## 🧪 Data
 All time series data come from **in vitro calcium imaging experiments**.
-For full experimental details, please refer to the Methods section of the manuscript (coming soon 📄).
+For full experimental details, please refer to the Methods section of the manuscript here: https://doi.org/10.64898/2026.04.05.716480.

 ---